 Across Africa

-Change is happening fast in other parts of the region.
 M-PESA's success story in Kenya has transcended borders, expanding its footprint into several markets.
 Currently, M-PESA serves over 50 million customers and processes upwards of 70 million transactions daily.
 Its reach extends across Kenya, Tanzania, Mozambique, the Democratic Republic of Congo (DRC), Lesotho, and Egypt, facilitating transactions exceeding $300 billion annually.
-Furthermore, M-PESA has recently launched in Ethiopia and concludes the year 2023 with 3.1 million M-Pesa users.
+Furthermore, M-PESA has recently launched in Ethiopia and concludes the year 2023 with 3.1 million M-PESA users.

 Tanzania Mobile payment systems have caught on faster than in most other African countries: mobile wallets have 70% market share of the mobile payments, compared to just 25% for cards, and increasing customer preference for mobile payments in place of cash or cards.
 All are convincing signs that the Tanzanian market is ready for merchants who embrace mobile payment systems.
 The predominant players are Vodacom M-PESA, Tigo Pesa, and Airtel Money, commanding market shares of 39%, 35%, and 26%, respectively.
 These three operators collectively cater to a substantial portion of the mobile money subscribers in Tanzania, surpassing 47.5 million users.